 We are taught that our struggles make us stronger; they help to shape us into who we are meant to be.
 Yet, how can we ensure that our challenges uplift us rather than bring us down?

 Based on resilience research, positive psychology, and behavioral science, this book is written as a manual for building resilience.
 It is intended to offer a better understanding of how to confront life’s setbacks, limiting the possible negative impact of adversity as well as fostering the strengths that exist within all of us — so we can handle the inevitable problems and pitfalls that come our way.

 Alongside scientific research, Resilience contains illuminating insights from the Torah and its scholars, as well as Jewish spirituality, thought, and history.
 It also includes personal stories of resilience from different individuals, and practical, evidence-based exercises teaching resilience-building strategies.

 “Few things are as necessary for a well-adjusted life as resilience; of all the qualities of character worth developing, this one should probably come first.
 Readers who internalize the message of this book will certainly be better people — and much more able to live successfully no matter what challenges life presents them.”

-“No one is immune to life's challenges and hardships.
-Resilience is an incredible handbook helping a person to withstand these experiences, becoming emotionally stronger as a result.
+“No one is immune to life’s challenges and hardships.
+Resilience is an incredible handbook, helping a person to withstand these experiences and becoming emotionally stronger as a result.
 The book is a wonderful synthesis of Torah-based insights, extensive psychological research, and practical exercises.
-The reader will come out enriched from this well-written book, and their lives will be tremendously enhanced.”
+The reader will come out enriched, and their lives will be tremendously enhanced.”

 |Dimensions||6 x 9|